Embracing AI in healthcare: A balance of innovation and compliance

-Back pain is one of the most common reasons people visit the doctor.
-From muscle strains to herniated discs, and more, back pain is typically a symptom, not a disease itself.
-Studies have shown that treating the symptom of back pain with an invasive spinal fusion surgery, which sees two adjacent vertebrae joined together to form a single unit, is rarely more useful than nonsurgical treatment .
+Back pain is one of the most common reasons people visit a doctor.
+Diagnoses can range from muscle strain to herniated discs, but back pain is typically a symptom and not a disease.
+Studies have shown that treating chronic lower back pain with invasive spinal fusion surgery is rarely more useful in alleviating symptoms than nonsurgical treatments.

-Non-surgical methods such as physical therapy, exercise and other modifications often help to alleviate pain and improve quality of life for many individuals.
-For this reason, many members seek an expert medical opinion when a potentially life-changing surgery such as spinal fusion is being considered.
+Nonsurgical options include physical therapy, exercise and other self-directed treatments to help alleviate pain and improve quality of life.
+For this reason, many of our members seek an Expert Medical Opinion when a potentially life-changing surgery such as spinal fusion is being considered.

-Hysterectomy, or the removal of the uterus and sometimes the ovaries and/or other organs, is performed in a number of different ways for various reasons.
-Women have a hysterectomy as treatment for cancer, benign fibroids, endometriosis, uterine prolapse, pelvic adhesions, heavy bleeding and pain.
+Hysterectomy, the removal of the uterus and sometimes the ovaries and/or fallopian tubes, can be performed in a number of different ways and for a variety of reasons.
+A hysterectomy is often recommended as treatment for cancer, benign fibroids, endometriosis, uterine prolapse, pelvic adhesions, heavy bleeding, and pain.

-The type of procedure recommended for a member depends upon their history, health, and current symptoms.
-Because there are many ways to treat the issue at hand, as well as alternatives, a second opinion can help provide clarity on which procedure is right for a given member.
+The type of procedure recommended depends upon the member’s history, health, and current symptoms.
+Because there are many ways to treat the symptoms women face, a second opinion can provide clarity on which procedure is right for them.

-Weight loss surgeries remove or bypass part of the digestive tract so the body has a harder time absorbing calories, or they will shrink the stomach in order to slow down digestion.
+Weight loss surgeries remove or bypass part of the digestive tract.
+This makes it harder for the body to absorb calories, or the stomach is contracted to slow down digestion.
 There are also newer procedures that interrupt nerve signals between the stomach and the brain.

 Each of these surgeries comes with its own risks and benefits.
-For example, gastric banding is simpler than some of the other newer procedures and is potentially reversible.
-However, people who have this surgery generally experience less dramatic weight loss than is seen with other procedures, such as gastric bypass.
+For example, gastric banding is simpler than some of the other procedures and is potentially reversible.
+However, people who have this surgery generally experience less dramatic weight loss than other procedures.

-People who undergo bariatric surgery generally lose a lot of weight in the first 12-18 months and often see an improvement in conditions that go along with obesity such as diabetes.
-But since they don’t absorb nutrients the same way post-surgery, these procedures can leave individuals at risk for anemia and osteoporosis.
+People who undergo bariatric surgery generally lose the most weight in the first 12 to 18 months following surgery and often see an improvement in health issues that accompany obesity, such as diabetes.
+One issue is that people that undergo this surgery don’t absorb nutrients in the same way they did previously.
+This means the procedures can leave individuals at risk for post-surgical health issues like anemia and osteoporosis.

-As cancer tests, treatment, and diagnosis changes rapidly, finding a specialist that has worked with the individual’s cancer and is up-to-date on the latest research is very important.
-Specialists have begun recommending treatments based on the individual’s type of cancer, makeup, molecular markers, and stage.
+Cancer tests, treatment, and diagnosis are rapidly changing, so finding a specialist that has worked with an individual’s cancer diagnosis and is up to date with the latest research is important.
+Specialists have begun recommending treatment based on a person’s type of cancer, genetic makeup, molecular markers, and progression of the disease.

-Specialists can help understand if a cancer has spread and can match members with treatments that fit their particular cancer.
-This helps members by delivering the right amount of treatment to match the cancer so if a cancer is less aggressive, doctors can treat it with treatments that aren’t as harsh and have fewer side effects.
+Specialists can also help understand if a cancer has spread and can match members with appropriate treatment options.
+This helps members find a treatment that correlates with their diagnosis and, in instances where the cancer may be less aggressive, doctors may be able to offer treatments that aren’t as physically taxing and have fewer side effects than radiation and chemotherapy.

 Cardiovascular diseases are those that affect the heart and blood vessels.
-These disorders may occur anywhere in the body such as in the blood vessels supplying blood to the heart, brain, arms and legs, or blood clots that travel from one part of the body to another.
+These disorders can occur anywhere in the body, such as blood vessels supplying blood to the heart, brain, arms and legs, or blood clots that travel from one part of the body to another.

-Because these diseases are so varied, they can have many symptoms, and many underlying causes.
-If a person is dealing with a long-term issue such as coronary artery disease, which is caused by a buildup of plaque in the arteries of the heart and other parts of the body, an expert medical opinion through 2nd.MD can help them understand what treatments will help them feel better and avoid more serious disease.
+Because these diseases are so varied, there can be many symptoms and multiple underlying causes.
+If a person is dealing with a long-term issue such as coronary artery disease, which is caused by a buildup of plaque in the arteries of the heart and other parts of the body, an Expert Medical Opinion can help people understand what treatment will help them feel better and avert more serious health issues.

-During an emergency such as a heart attack or stroke, it is also important to get advice.
-Though acute emergencies like a heart attack or stroke should be addressed as such, after they have been stabilized, expert medical opinion services like 2nd.MD can help members understand more about treatment options such as surgeries and find the right care for them going forward.
+When an acute health issue like a heart attack or stroke happens, it’s also important to get advice.
+Emergencies like a heart attack or stroke should be addressed immediately.
+After a person has been stabilized, an Expert Medical Opinion can help members understand what treatment options are available to them to find the right care going forward.